our-ark/.github/profile/README.md

 Read more in our [World Model](https://github.com/our-ark/.github/blob/main/docs/world-model.md).

+---

 ## The Trinity

 ### AI Builder

-The human capability to create and evolve agents.
+The human capability to create, own, and evolve agents.

 An AI Builder is not measured by how many agents they create, but by the real-world problems they solve through them.

-As foundation models become commodities, the durable advantage shifts from model access to agent architecture, evolution, and ownership.
+As foundation models become commodities, the durable advantage shifts from model access to agent ownership, architecture, and evolution.

 ### AI Agent

 An evolving digital organism.

-A true AI Agent owns:
+A true AI Agent has:

-- **Genes** — code, harnesses, tools, conventions, and workflows
+* **Genes** — code, harnesses, tools, conventions, and workflows
-- **Body** — the runtime where it lives and acts
+* **Body** — the runtime where it lives and acts
-- **Memory** — accumulated experience and learned context
+* **Memory** — accumulated experience and learned context

 Most agents today are clones.